3dharmadev/SmartParkingSystem/README.md

 - Configuration initialization for capacity, floors, vehicle types, currency, and hourly charges.
 - Vehicle entry and exit using either registration number or token.

----

-Feel free to modify this `README.md` as needed for your project documentation.